r-transit/tidytransit/README.md

 # Goal

-Use this packae to read, validate, analyze, and map data in the [General Transit Feed Specification](http://gtfs.org/) in R.
+Use this package to read, validate, analyze, and map data in the [General Transit Feed Specification](http://gtfs.org/) in R.

 # Installation